mikestefanello/pagoda/README.md

 A route is provided for the user to register at `user/register`.

+### Admins

+A checkbox field has been added to the `User` entity type to indicate if the user has admin access.
+If your app requires a more robust authorization system, such as roles and permissions, you could easily replace this field and adjust all usage of it accordingly.
+If a user has this field checked, they will be able to access the [admin panel](#admin-panel).
+[Middleware](#middleware) is provided to easily restrict access to routes based on admin status.

 ### Authenticated user

 The `AuthClient` has two methods available to get either the `User` entity or the ID of the user currently logged in for a given request.
 Those methods are `GetAuthenticatedUser()` and `GetAuthenticatedUserID()`.